-The SHEA Research Network (SRN) is a consortium of nearly 200 hospitals collaborating on multi-center research projects of interest to the SHEA membership to identify important gaps in the healthcare epidemiology science base and address them by contributing data and expertise.
+The SHEA Research Network (SRN) is a consortium of over 200 hospitals collaborating on multi-center research projects of interest to the SHEA membership to identify important gaps in the healthcare epidemiology science base and address them by contributing data and expertise.
 The SRN is competitive in obtaining federal funding from agencies including CDC, AHRQ, and NIH.

 All hospitals with a dedicated site PI are able to join the SRN and participate in future projects.
 Project approval is determined by the SRN Application Review Committee.